Oats worthy of sowing

 Daucus Carota & Pusillus: Edible Wild Carrots

 I’ve never understood the confusion over identifying the Wild Carrot also called Queen Anne’s Lace: It has a flat white blossom with a red spot in the middle, hairy stems and stalk, and the white root that smells like carrot.
 As the blossom ages it folds up looking like a bird’s nest.
 That seems quite easy to me, and was when I was a kid.
 Wild carrots were a common pasture plant.
 I tried eating more than one root raw, along with some dirt.
 The key is to find them at the end of their first year before the roots grow woody their second year.
-However, often that woody part can be peeled off and the root made edible.
+However, often that woody part can be peeled off — as with wild mustard/radish — and the root made edible.

 Dacus carota root